January 15, 2020

 Let’s return to Jim’s story, our avid runner and successful business owner.
 Prior to the next run with the group, he told his financial advisor, Dave, how well the first family meeting had gone and shared an initial draft of the family mission statement they created.
 They were soon joined by another group member, Alan, a lawyer with a specialty in corporate governance, who also read Jim’s mission statement and agreed that it was an excellent start.

-That also prompted Alan to bring up the issue of a family constitution (click here to read the complete backstory).
+That also prompted Alan to bring up the issue of a family constitution (click here to read this backstory or here to read the complete backstory).
 He explained how his law practice had been involved in many family-business disputes where a lot of pain and heartache could have been avoided by having a document in place that addressed things like:

 - How family members should communicate?